-Life is amazing and we don’t understand its gist until we see it crumbling in our own eyes.
+Life is amazing and we don’t understand it’s value until we see it crumbling in our own eyes.

-Very early in my career, I worked as an assistant in a refugee camp.
+Very early in my career, I worked as an assistant job in a Bhutanese refugee camp.

-When we talk to refugees who lost everything, who ran from their home to save their families; the role of our life becomes crystal clear.
+When we talk to refugees who lost everything, who ran from their home to another place to save their families; the role of our life becomes crystal clear.

-We dedicate our whole life to protect our family and to do so when you flee abandoning your home, your property, your relatives, and your own land, you definitely feel like you are dead.
+We dedicate our whole life to protect our family and to do that when you flee abandoning your home, your property, your relatives, and your own land, you definitely feel like you are dead.

 If we’re born in Bhutan, we would feel the same.